darnocer/darnocer/README.md

 `#IAMTUF`

 ## The Vault
-I love good documentation.
-Check out my other account [darnocers-tips](https://github.com/darnocers-tips) for summaries and gotchas of Heroku, React, and more!
+I love good documentation and writing about code.
+Check out my [DEV](https://dev.to/darnocer) for summaries and gotchas of Heroku, React, and more!